sio/homelab/ansible/README.md

 - **supysonic**: depends on server
 - **torrents_sysctl**: modifies kernel parameters via sysctl, impossible in Docker
 - **transmission**: depends on server, torrents_sysctl

+### Tested on localhost (destructive!)

+- **virtual_machine**: can not be tested in virtual machine because it launches another guest.
+Maybe someday, when nested virtualization will allow for more nesting.